Sunday, May 26, 2013

 I’d say we’ve achieved a remarkable degree of success by working with our many partners and allies and in some cases interacting directly.
 As we step up and assert ourselves in smart and constructive ways, as we persist and draw more people with us, we will succeed.

-Monika: The transgender cause is usually manifested together with the other LGBT communities?
-Being the last letter in this abbreviation, is the transgender community able to promote its own cause within the LGBT group?
+Monika: The transgender cause is often linked with the broader LGBTQ+ movement.
+As the last letter in that abbreviation, do you think the transgender community is able to effectively promote its own issues within the larger LGBTQ+ group?

 Babs: Sometimes it is.
 For too long we have been a lower case “t” with most groups.
 What I have observed recently is that as LGBT organizations have been achieving success for their lesbian and gay constituencies, i.e. marriage, these organizations in order to survive and be relevant must expand their mission and goals, and often that means focusing on transpeople and our issues.
 Some friends of mine, national LGBT leaders, and funders have begun a project to encourage more national and state LGBT organizations to have transpeople on their governing boards.